Dental Implants – Winthrop, MA

 - 95% or higher success rate

-- Replacement teeth last two or more decades
+- Replacement teeth last three or more decades

 - Improved oral health with implants stimulating gums and jawbone